Imagine ghost hunting an ENTIRE TOWN, in a single spooky night! That's just what happened on May 2019 in Antioch, Illinois with Hunt the Town™!

-The PM&L Theatre originally opened in 1914 under the name “Crystal Theatre”.
-In 1962, a local theatre troupe began to rent the theatre and fell in love with the brick building and by the 1980's, decided to make the Northern end of Main Street their permanent home, purchasing it.
-Throughout the decades the troupe has reported many strange incidents.
+The PM&L Theatre originally opened in 1914 under the name “Crystal Theatre.”
+In 1962, a local theatre troupe began to rent the theatre and fell in love with the brick building, and by the 1980s decided to make the northern end of Main Street their permanent home by purchasing it.
+Throughout the decades, the troupe has reported many strange incidents.
 Most recently, Supernatural Investigation Crew, one of the event hosts, visited the theatre to review claims of hearing little girls giggling in the back row of seating and apparitions appearing in photographs.

 The Haunted PM&L Theatre ~ Credit: EnjoyIllinois.com

 Just a bit farther north on the same road sits the next location, the Antioch School House.
-The iteration of the school house sitting on the property, was constructed in 1892 with four classrooms, housing all ages.
+The school house sitting on the property was constructed in 1892 with four classrooms, housing all ages of students.
 As the student population grew, a Western-facing addition was added.
-By 1915, a separate high school had to be built and therefore the school was used lower grades until the 1930s.
+By 1915, a separate high school had to be built and therefore the school was used for lower grades until the 1930s.
 From the 1930s to 1970, the building was used for additional classes.
 The school band also occupied this space.
 Later on, the historical society took control of it, when talks of demolition began to circulate.
 Today, the building operates as a museum of the Antioch history.
 US Paranormal Research, the events co-hosting team, has spent many hours investigating this location, with reports of mechanical operations with no physical triggering, light orbs, EVPs and shadow figures.

 The Haunted Antioch School House ~ Credit: Flickr.com